-Sacred Heart School provides a faith-filled, academically excellent education for our students, and proclaims the Gospel of Jesus Christ by fostering the spiritual, intellectual, physical, and social development of our students.
+Sacred Heart School provides a faith-filled, academically excellent education for our students, and proclaims the Gospel of Jesus Christ by fostering the spiritual, intellectual, physical, social and emotional development of our students.

 A welcoming Catholic community bringing faith to bear on all things where parents, faculty, and administrators are partners in creating and maintaining a collaborative and nurturing learning environment for the whole child.